deltatrelabs/deltatre-microsoft-ai-soccer-action-recognition/README.md

 Action recognition in sports (soccer, shots)
 ============

 This is the official repository for the project *Action Recognition in Sports: soccer, shots*, jointly developed by Deltatre and Microsoft.
-It's a prototype project, so please keep in mind that code is not cleaned up and not so much optimized.
-It may also not work on your machine (but should do on DSVMs equipped with GPUs).
+It's a work-in-progress prototype project, so please keep in mind that the code may contain bugs, it is not optimized and it has not been refactored yet.

+Everything has been developed on Microsoft Azure DSVMs (Windows) equipped with GPUs.

+Have a look at README.md and notebooks files in the project, to get more info on how things work.

 Project Organization
 ------------